donnior/sparkle/README.md

 ### Zero Configuration

+Sparkle is a tiny web framework for java.
+With proper plugin it can be running under Netty or a Servlet container.

+* Sparkle-Servlet
-Sparkle is developend based on Servlet 3.0 specification, so it don't need `web.xml` anymore.
-Just include sparkle.jar in your project's classpath, start your server, it will be ready.
+It's based on Servlet 3.0 specification, so it don't need `web.xml` anymore.
+Just include sparkle-servlet.jar in your project's classpath, start your server, it will be ready.

+* Sparkle-Netty
+With this plugin, the sparkle framework can be running on Netty 4.x.

 ### Rails Like Route